Master of Science in Nursing (Post RN) Program

 Note: For RNs with an associate degree or nursing diploma, there is a prerequisite course of study you must complete before matriculation.
 See application process and requirements for the MS Post-RN.

 The application deadline is June 1, 2017 for all tracks except Veteran-Centric Adult-Gerontology Primary Care.
 The application deadline for Veteran-Centric Adult-Gerontology Primary Care is June 15, 2017.
 However, applications will be reviewed on a space-available basis beyond the deadline.

 Advanced practice specialty options for the Master of Science in Nursing (Post-RN) program

-In this program you have the option of seven specialties as a nurse practitioner.
+In this program you have the option of eight specialties as a nurse practitioner.
 You choose a specialty when you apply.

 Nurse Practitioner Program Tracks